Retire at a Certain Age

 Your age at retirement is an important part of the equation.
 For example, if you’ll retire early (that is, before age 65, when you qualify for Medicare), you’ll need to buy health insurance unless you’re fortunate enough to be covered by a company early-retirement package.

 Premiums will vary based on coverage as well as your age and where you live.
-In addition to premium costs, other factors to consider are copays, deductible and access to medical providers.
+In addition to premium costs, other factors to consider are copays, deductibles and access to medical providers.

 Of course, the premium numbers will change by the time you’re ready for retirement — especially if your target date is years away.
 But at least you’ll get a sense of what you’ll be paying.